atwalharry7/atwalharry7.github.io/_pages/index.md

 I am a machine learning researcher with experience in various domains including natural language processing, computer vision, and reinforcement learning.
 My goal is to leverage machine learning techniques to create impactful and scalable solutions.

 The last 7 years i've worked in machine vision projects that incoroporate machine learning.
 I've worked on projects that range from simple object detection to complex image segmentation.
 I've also worked on projects that involve reinforcement learning and natural language processing.
-As a researcher at the University of North Carolina Wilmington; I was able to work on various projects for/with the US government and the national reserach lab in Oak Ridge, TN.
+As a researcher at the University of North Carolina Wilmington; I was able to work on various projects that involved machine learning and computer vision.

-## Projects

-- **Project 1**: Description of the first project.
-- **Project 2**: Description of the second project.
-- **Project 3**: Description of the third project.

 ## Resume